gitlabhq/gitlab-runner/docs/install/index.md

 # Install GitLab Runner **(FREE)**

+You can install the GitLab Runner application on your infrastructure.

+GitLab Runner is open-source and written in [Go](https://go.dev).
+It can be run as a single binary; no language-specific requirements are needed.

+GitLab Runner can also run inside a Docker container or be deployed into a Kubernetes cluster.

+NOTE:
+You should install GitLab Runner on a machine that's separate from the one that hosts your GitLab instance for security and performance reasons.

 GitLab Runner can be installed and used on GNU/Linux, macOS, FreeBSD, and Windows.
 You can install it: